lukeshafer/blog/src/content/blog/Wrong-About-TailwindCSS.md

 ---

 Now, all this said, Tailwind isn't perfect, and I do plan to write a counterpoint to this post!
-In fact, just last week I was muttering to myself why working, frustrated with Tailwind.
-Overall though, I think it's a VERY powerful and useful framework, and I recommend any skeptic with an open mind to give it an honest shot!
+In fact, just last week I was muttering to myself while working, frustrated with Tailwind.
+Overall though, I think it's a VERY powerful and useful tool, and I recommend any skeptic with an open mind to give it an honest shot!
 You may find yourself surprised, like I did!